signalfx/signalfx-ruby-tracing/README.md

 Sinatra, the instrumentation includes Rack instrumentation.
 In these cases, the routes through the web server are automatically traced.

-When interfacing with these web servers as a Rack application, configure [Rack instrumentation](#rack) and insert it as middleware.

 ### Supported runtimes

 - MRI Ruby (CRuby) 2.0+